patrick-steele-idem/browser-refresh/README.md

     ```

 * There is an optional taglib for [Marko](https://github.com/raptorjs3/raptor-templates) and [Dust](https://github.com/linkedin/dustjs) that injects the `browser-refresh` [client](https://github.com/patrick-steele-idem/browser-refresh/blob/master/lib/browser-refresh-client.js) if the application was launched using `browser-refresh`.
 Please see: [browser-refresh-taglib](https://github.com/patrick-steele-idem/browser-refresh-taglib)
 * The `browser-refresh` process waits for the child process to tell it that it is ready to start serving traffic so that the web browser page is not refreshed too soon.
-This is done by the child process using `process.sendMessage('online')`
+This is done by the child process using `process.send('online')`

 # Installation